 view regarding accepting and getting on insurance panels.

 Myth #1: Insurance reimbursements take too long.

 While this can be true in some instances, I have found that the majority of insurance companies reimburse fairly quickly, within 5 business days.
+Especially if you are signed up to receive payment electronically via EFT.
+In fact, I have received payment from some insurances in as little as 2 business days (this is the exception, however, more than the rule).
 Albeit you don't get paid immediately (as you do in private pay), 5 business days is not an unreasonable amount of time to receive payment.

-Myth #2: Insurance companies requirements are too strict.
+Myth #2: Insurance companies requirements are too stringent.

-It can feel like you are in a hospital waiting room yourself.
-This also depends on the insurance company.
-Becoming credentialed with EAP insurance companies are much faster and require less paperwork in general than do managed care organizations (major insurance providers).
-Texas Medicaid is also relatively quick in comparison to the bigger insurance companies.
+Actually becoming credentialed with EAP insurance companies are much faster and require less paperwork in general than do managed care organizations (major insurance providers).
+Texas Medicaid is also relatively quick in comparison to the major insurance companies.
 As such, you can typically become credentialed with EAP insurance providers within one month as well as Texas Medicaid (I am not familiar with Medicare).
-The larger insurance companies can take up to 6 months, but I believe this process is longer due to ObamaCare and the Open Access Health Market.
+The larger insurance companies can take up to 6 months and this could be due to the volume of requests submitted.